Light from darkness: history of a hot dark sector: Comments on baryogenesis and leptogenesis

-A hot HS may also impact the dynamics of baryogenesis.
-For instance, the condition for out-of-equilibrium decay of some very heavy particle, say $N$, becomes $\Gamma_N \lesssim H(T \sim m_N) \sim g'_\ast \xi^2 m_N^2/m_{\rm Pl}$.
-Due to the faster expansion rate, the decaying particle could be substantially lighter.
-With $\Gamma_N \sim \alpha_N m_N$, the condition for out-of-equilibrium decay then becomes $m_N \gtrsim \alpha_N m_{\rm Pl}/\xi^2$.
-Note that if the inflaton decay dominantly heats the HS, imposing $T'_{\rm rh} \lesssim 10^{15}$ GeV \cite{Lozanov:2019jxc} requires only that $T_{\rm rh} \lesssim 10^{15}/\xi$ GeV.
-In a different class of scenarios, baryon-number violating processes around the electroweak phase transition is also affected if the expansion of the Universe is non-standard \cite{Davidson:2000dw}.
+In a different class of scenarios, baryon-number violating processes around the electroweak phase transition are also affected if the expansion of the Universe is non-standard \cite{Davidson:2000dw}.
 As mentioned above, the temperature for relativistic thermalization may lie somewhere between a few MeV and around $1$ TeV.
 That range includes the scale for EW breaking, $T_c \sim 100$ GeV \cite{Kajantie:1996mn}, so it may have occurred while the expansion was dominated by a hot HS, impacting scenarios for EW baryogenesis.
-In particular, the rate for sphaleron transitions in the unbroken phase is phase is $\Gamma_s \sim \alpha_W^5 T$ \cite{Arnold:1996dy} while $H \sim g_\ast'^{1/2} T'^2/m_{\rm Pl}$, so if there is a hot HS, they are efficient at lower temperatures, $T \lesssim 10^{10} \rm{GeV}/\xi^2$.
+In particular, the rate for sphaleron transitions in the unbroken phase is $\Gamma_s \sim \alpha_W^5 T$ \cite{Arnold:1996dy} while $H \sim g_\ast'^{1/2} T'^2/m_{\rm Pl}$, so if there is a hot HS, they are efficient at lower temperatures, $T \lesssim 10^{10} \rm{GeV}/\xi^2$.
 In the broken phase, their rate is Boltzmann suppressed, $\Gamma_s \propto \alpha_W^5 T e^{-E_s/T}$ with $E_s \sim m_W/\alpha_W$.
 In scenarios with a first order EW phase transition, sphalerons are typically required to be out-of-equilibrium inside bubbles of true vacuum \cite{Morrissey:2012db}.
 This condition can be expressed as a condition on the jump of the vev $v_b$ of the Higgs field at the moment of bubble nucleation, $v_b/T_c \gtrsim 1 $ \cite{Arnold:1996dy,Davidson:2000dw}.
 If the expansion is dominated by a hot HS, sphaleron processes are more easily out-of-equilibrium, thus relaxing the bound on the change of the Higgs field.
-A direct adaptation of the argument in \cite{Davidson:2000dw}, see Eqs.(3,4), gives $v(T_b)/T_c \gtrsim (0.6,0.8,0.9)$ for $\xi = (10^3,10^2,10)$ respectively.
+A direct adaptation of the argument in \cite{Davidson:2000dw}, see eq.(3,4), gives $v(T_b)/T_c \gtrsim (0.9,0.8,0.6)$ for $\xi = (10,10^2,10^3)$ respectively.
+This trend shows that sphaleron processes freeze-out more efficiently in the presence of a hot HS.

+In this section, we simply assumed that the expansion is along a plateau, with $\xi \approx $ constant.
+This could also occur along the period of heating of the VS, during which $\xi \propto a^{-3/4}$ and the temperature of the VS evolves very slowly, $T \propto a^{-1/4}$.
+As figs. \ref{fig:evolution} shows, the process of heating may last long, taking typically several scale factor decades, so several VS sector phenomena may occurs along such an era (QCD phase transitions, etc.) provided it happens before BBN.
+We leave such considerations for future work.